aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/ibulletformateffectivedata/isbullethardcolor/_index.md

 second_title: Aspose.Sildes for .NET API Reference
 description:
 type: docs
-weight: 80
+weight: 60
 url: /net/aspose.slides/ibulletformateffectivedata/isbullethardcolor/
 ---
 ## IBulletFormatEffectiveData.IsBulletHardColor property

 Determines whether the bullet has own color or inherits it from the first portion in the paragraph.
-Returns true if bullet has own color and false if bullet inherits color from the first portion in the paragraph.
+Returns **true** if bullet has own color and **false** if bullet inherits color from the first portion in the paragraph.
 Read-only Boolean.

 ```csharp
 public bool IsBulletHardColor { get; }